microsoft/CNTK/Tools/docker/README.md

 [license difference between CNTK and 1bit-SGD](https://github.com/Microsoft/CNTK/wiki/Enabling-1bit-SGD).

-See also [this page](https://github.com/Microsoft/CNTK/wiki/CNTK-Docker-Containers) that provides general instructions on getting things working with docker.
+See also [this page](https://github.com/Microsoft/CNTK/wiki/CNTK-Docker-Containers) that provides general instructions on getting things working with Docker.